 What is forest bathing?

-Forest bathing is the act of embracing the outdoors and spending time in nature — particularly, forests.
+Forest bathing is embracing the outdoors and spending time in nature — particularly, forests.

 It is a practice that originated in Japan in the 1980s.
 There, it is called shinrin-yoku.
 There’s really no need to do anything specific when forest bathing.
 You will simply spend time in a natural forest setting (or sometimes, a garden).
 It’s good to find one that is calming and preferably quiet.
 You will walk slowly and take in the essence of what’s around you.

 What are the best stress management activities for adults?

 Adults struggling with stress can participate in yoga, start a meditation practice, cultivate mindfulness throughout the day, and do other helpful activities that foster a calm, clear mind.
 Regular physical fitness, outdoor time, participating in a hobby, and getting together with friends or family are all good ideas.
 It's also important to eat healthily, drink enough water, and get enough sleep.

 What are the best stress management activities for students?

 Students are often particularly sleep-deprived, which can be a leading cause (and effect) of excess stress.
 For this reason, it's important to pay attention to the amount of sleep you get as a student and to invest in better sleep hygiene if you tend to have trouble sleeping on a regular basis.
 Other stress reduction ideas include limiting screen time, deep breathing exercises, meditation, yoga, and pilates.

 What are the best stress management activities for seniors?